rodv92/PLETSC/README.md

 Dictionaries :

 As said before there are two dictionaries :
-Primary dictionary is count_1w.txt
+- Primary dictionary is count_1w.txt
-Secondary is outngrams.bin
+- Secondary is outngrams.bin

-The zip "dics.zip" already have a compiled version :
+The zip "dics.zip" already have a compiled version of these dictionaries.

 Ngrams Processing from scratch :

 A preparatory step is required to generate a compressed version of the ngrams files, if you want to do it from scratch.

 First create the ngrams CSV using this code repo :